-Not need to reinvent the wheel for your outreach project!
+No need to reinvent the wheel for your project!

 You are encouraged to include Master Recycler information at all of your presentations and tables.
 Always wear your name tag.
 There are also Master Recycler banners for Portland, Washington County and Clackamas County.